 Source: Zippia

-While consuming caffeinated multivitamins may not be for everyone, it’s remarkable that nearly 6% of college athletes have chosen this option as part of their nutrition plan.
-It is clear that these athletes are determined to maximize their performance through the combination of balanced diet and nutrition supplements.
+While caffeinated multivitamins aren’t suitable for everyone, nearly 6% of college athletes have incorporated this option into their nutrition plans.
+These athletes are clearly determined to maximize performance through balanced diet and nutritional supplement combinations.

-With such a high percentage, it is likely that many coaches have recommended caffeinated multivitamins to their teams or individual players, or the athletes have found that the added boost of energy helps them to stay on top of their game even during longer practices or competition days.
+With such high usage rates, many coaches likely recommend caffeinated multivitamins to teams or individual players, or athletes have discovered the energy boost helps them excel during extended practices or competition days.

 68% of adults combine supplements with prescription medications.